 15 Facts About Rosalind Franklin On Her 100th Birthday

-Today would have been the 98th birthday of English chemist Rosalind Franklin, a brilliant and dedicated scientist best known for the honor denied her: the 1962 Nobel Prize for discovering the structure of DNA.
-Here are 15 facts about her.
+Today would have been the 100th birthday of English chemist Rosalind Franklin, a brilliant and dedicated scientist best known for the honor denied her: the 1962 Nobel Prize for discovering the structure of DNA.
+Here are 15 facts about the noted scientist.

 Rosalind Elsie Franklin was born in London in 1920.
 She was one of five children born into a wealthy Jewish family.
 She decided she wanted to become a scientist at 15, and passed the admissions exam for Cambridge University.
 However, her father, Ellis, a merchant banker, objected to women going to college and refused to pay her tuition.
 Her aunt and mother finally managed to change his mind, and she enrolled at Cambridge's all-female Newnham College in 1938.

 2. Rosalind Franklin attended college with another woman who didn't get full credit for her work.

 Bletchley Park cryptanalyst Joan Clarke was a few years older than Franklin, but they were both at Newnham in the late 1930s.
 Clarke would go on to be recruited for the war effort, cracking the German Enigma codes.
 The full scope of Clarke's work is still unknown, due to government secrecy.